Port Klang Komuter station

-The South Port cruise ship terminal, Port Klang Immigration Centre and the Pulau Ketam ferry terminal are located a walking distance from this station.
+This station is within walking distance of the South Port cruise ship terminal, Port Klang Immigration Centre, and the Pulau Ketam ferry terminal.

 Many primary and secondary schools are located in the proximity, and because of that, this station can get packed during the mornings and evenings.

+The station is connected to an 11.2 km single line track which terminates at Westport.
+The railway track – which uses block trains to carry logistics – began operations on 9 December 1998.